info@flashpackerconnect.com

 One of the most iconic multi-day treks in Western Europe, the Tour du Mont Blanc is a popular hiking trail for adventure seekers.
 The complete route circles around the Mont Blanc massif, a collection of mountain peaks in the mighty Alps of three different countries: France, Italy, and Switzerland.

-The Tour du Mont Blanc (or TMB) is a challenging trek, taking hikers on an inspiring journey over mountain passes and alpine meadows slike with breathtaking views.
+The Tour du Mont Blanc (or TMB) is a challenging trek, taking hikers on an inspiring journey over mountain passes and alpine meadows with breathtaking views.
 Thousands of visitors make the journey each year to hike the TMB in full or in part and experience the unparalleled beauty of this epic trail.

-How Long Is The Tour du Mont Blanc?
+What Is the Tour du Mont Blanc?

 Remember that you'll be hiking for 6-8 hours every day with an average daily elevation gain of 3,000 to 4,000 feet over rocky terrain and uneven ground.
 This might sound like an average day in the mountains to an avid hiker, but a physical feat like this requires some training.